Pulitzer Prize Fiction Winner

 Historical Context & Significance

-Written by a white South Carolina plantation owner's wife, the book was controversial for its intimate portrayal of Gullah community life.
+A white South Carolina plantation owner's wife wrote the book, and its intimate portrayal of Gullah community life stirred controversy.
 Peterkin based it on years of observation and conversation with the Black workers on her husband's plantation.